All Episodes

 Some of you may not even know that you're a target at all.

-either get a lot of money from them, uh, use them to institute social policy that they want replicated throughout society.
+either get a lot of money from them, use them to institute social policy that they want replicated throughout society.

-So your days of being just a sport that is not connected to anything going on politically in the country.
+I said, your days of being just a sport that is not connected to anything going on politically in the country.

 I said, those days are over.

-And the reason I told him is because they they they they're always of a defensive.
+And the reason I told him is because they're always of a defensive, no, it's not a defensive posture.

-It it was it's hard to explain.
+It was, it's hard to explain.

-It was just a willing almost blindness to what liberalism is.
+It was just a willing, almost blindness to what liberalism is.

 And now it's all being borne out.

-What does that have to Do with it.
+What does that have to do with it?

 So the purpose of the NFL is to what?